(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Identity Theft – When someone steals your personal information through a data breach, phishing, malware, or another method, and uses it to commit fraud.

-- Income – Earnings created in exchange for time worked or the use of a resource.
+- Income – Earnings created in exchange for time worked – active income, or passively through a business venture or rental property, or in your portfolio from dividends, royalties, or capital gains.

 - Index Fund – A mutual fund with a compilation of assets constructed to match the performance of a specific market index, such as the S&P 500.